waley-code/job_listing_system_api/README.md

     The above both endpoints copuled with a middleware was used to protect the creating,updating or deleting job postings endpoints

 ### Database:
-MySQL database was used to store job postings and other related information
+MySQL database was used to store job postings data and other related information